+Odd Oregon Coast History: Lincoln City's Citizen Sea Lion

 (Lincoln City, Oregon) – For about about a week or two in the early 1930's, the area that would eventually be known as Lincoln City had a kind of sea lion mascot and a sizable claim to fame.
 The big barking beast brought thousands to the tiny Oregon coast hamlet, a major feat at the time as these beaches hardly saw that kind of traffic back then.
 Indeed, Highway 101 wasn't even completely finished.
 (Historical photos courtesy North Lincoln County Historical Museum in Lincoln City).

 The little village of Nelscott is one of seven that would incorporate into Lincoln City in the early 60's, but back then it was a beachy backwater place during the pre-war years that barely had paved roads.
-But for a brief time it had Joe the Sea Lion - as someone named him - who briefly became an honorary citizen and a major tourist attraction – before such things existed on the central coast.
+Yet for a brief time it had Joe the Sea Lion - as someone named him - who briefly became an honorary citizen and a major tourist attraction, before such things existed on the central coast.

 The result of Joe's brief time there was a wacky tale of human-sea lion diplomacy, goofy behavior, major publicity and then even, sadly, an ugly act of jealousy.